salt-extensions/saltext-vault/docs/topics/basic_configuration.md

 (vault-setup)=
 # Basic Configuration
 For authenticating on a Vault server, each node needs credentials.
-Currently supported authentication methods are [AppRoles][] and [Tokens][].
+Currently supported authentication methods are [AppRoles][] and [tokens][].

 To ease the management overhead, this extension allows the Salt master to distribute configuration and credentials to minions on demand.
 Thus, you only need to configure the master for the general case.

-Issued credentials can either be Tokens or AppRoles again.
+Issued credentials can either be tokens or AppRoles again.

 :::{note}
 It's generally recommended to authenticate with and distribute AppRoles because this is more secure and allows for advanced behavior.
-For simplicity, this extension currently defaults to Token authentication/issuance though.
+For simplicity, this extension currently defaults to token authentication/issuance though.
 :::

 :::{hint}